chantastic/sites/chan.dev/src/posts/concurrent-mode-is-dead.md

 In the three years since, terminology took some twists and turns.

-"Suspense" was relegated to use with `React.lazy`.
+"Suspense" was limited to `React.lazy` in versions 16 and 17.

-"Async React" became "Concurrent Mode" — a top-down rendering mode that could be "enabled" for `Strict Mode`-compatible applications.
+"Async React" became "Concurrent Mode" — a top-down rendering mode that could be enabled for `Strict Mode`-compatible applications.

 React 18 has new-new language.
 And I'd like to start my tour of React 18 changes by rebasing on new terminology used in the [ReactWG](http://github.com/reactwg) (React Working Group).